kvrona/K-Vrona-Profile/_pages/teaching.md

 #### ECON 660: Microeconomic Analysis I | Fall 2018, Spring 2020

 - Conducted weekly recitation sessions to reinforce course concepts for graduate students.

-% - Adapted to the COVID-19 shift to virtual learning by recording video tutorials where I solved problems in real-time.
-Eventually invested in a tablet to demonstrate problem-solving more effectively, moving away from the whiteboard to enhance the online learning experience. %
+#Adapted to the COVID-19 shift to virtual learning by recording video tutorials where I solved problems in real-time.
+Eventually invested in a tablet to demonstrate problem-solving more effectively, moving away from the whiteboard to enhance the online learning experience.

 #### ECON 750: Public Sector Economics I | Spring 2019